 Frederick Ball was born in 1819 and after his marriage to Eliza Kirk on September 1st 1850 lived the rest of his life in the Burr Lane area.
 Both died in that street, on November 30th 1895 and March 14th 1899 respectively.

-Edwin Ball was born in 1821 and before his death in Burr Lane on February 1st 1895 he married three times.
+Edwin Ball was born on March 15th, 1821 and before his death in Burr Lane on February 1st, 1895 he married three times.

 His first wife was Sarah Crich, daughter of collier Jonas and Sarah (nee Buss) whom he married in 1844 and who died on March 25th 1857, aged 30.